Code-Institute-Submissions/StuartCox3107-is.onboard/README.md

 marketing department they will be presented with the option of laptop A or laptop B, if they choose laptop B then they will be presented with the relevant sized laptop case options.
 Navigation will purely be through NEXT buttons.

 Given the target users are new employees, the site needs to be professional in terms of style & look to convey the feeling of professionalism.
+At the same time though the company wants to present a playful side and as such the colours and images should reflect this also.
 The company would want to present itself as slick and professional, and the site should convey this.
 It should be very simple to use and need few instructions for use.

 - Linear navigation, one step at a time using only "NEXT" to progress